-“If you have to go to the hospital, it’s important to choose a hospital that is dedicated to safety, and ours has a proven track record of preventing further illness and injury to its patients,” said Hector Hernandez, CEO of Los Angeles Community Hospital and Los Angeles Community Hospital at Norwalk.
+“If you have to go to the hospital, it’s important to choose a hospital that is dedicated to safety, and ours has a proven track record of preventing further illness and injury to its patients,” said Hector Hernandez, CEO of Los Angeles Community Hospital and Los Angeles Community Hospital at Norwalk, which also is among the top 5% for Patient Safety Excellence.

 During the 2014 to 2016 study period, Healthgrades found that patients treated in hospitals receiving the Patient Safety Excellence Award were, on average:

-“We are proud to be able to offer the residents of east Los Angeles and Norwalk safe care that is nationally recognized,” added Keith Levy, hospital administrator.
+“We are proud to be able to offer the residents of east Los Angeles safe care that is nationally recognized,” added Keith Levy, hospital administrator.

-In addition to the Patient Safety Excellence award, Healthgrades also recognized Los Angeles and Norwalk Community Hospitals in 2018 with Five Stars for Hip Fracture Treatment, Appendectomy, Esophageal-Stomach Surgeries, Treatment of Bowel Obstruction, Treatment of GI Bleed, Treatment of Pancreatitis, and COPD Treatment.
+In addition to the Patient Safety Excellence award, Healthgrades also recognized Los Angeles Community Hospital in 2018 with Five Stars for Hip Fracture Treatment, Appendectomy, Esophageal-Stomach Surgeries, Treatment of Bowel Obstruction, Treatment of GI Bleed, Treatment of Pancreatitis, and COPD Treatment.
 For a complete list of award-winning Prospect hospitals, click here.

 If all hospitals achieved the average performance of award recipients for each of the 13 Patient Safety Indicators evaluated, during the 2014 to 2016 study period, 126,342 patient safety events could have been avoided.
 Healthgrades recognizes a hospital’s quality achievements for cohort-specific performance, specialty area performance, and overall clinical quality.
 Individual procedure or condition cohorts are designated as 5-star (statistically significantly better than expected), 3-star (not statistically different from expected) and 1-star (statistically significantly worse than expected) categories.
 Read the complete Healthgrades 2018 Report to the Nation and detailed study methodology.